Ericson2314/baccumulation/math/geometric-calculus.md

 {\huge \mathscr{P}}_a^b f(x)^{dx} := \lim_{\Delta x \to 0} \prod f(x)^{\Delta x}
 ```

-The multiplicative Riemann integral is "defined" as the limit of the product of increasingly many samples of $f(x)$ taken to the $\Delta x$ power.
+The geometric Riemann integral is "defined" as the limit of the product of increasingly many samples of $f(x)$ taken to the $\Delta x$ power.

-The geometric intuitions off this are not as clear as the additive Riemann integral because are multiplicands of this are not "little rectangles" the way the addends of that are.
+The spatial/geometric ["geometric" in the strict sense of "geometry", not "multiplication"] intuitions of this are not as clear as the additive Riemann integral because are multiplicands of this are not "little rectangles" the way the addends of that are.
-Indeed, as $x$ and $f(x)$ must be dimensionless, any geometric/visual intuition is inherently suspect!
+Indeed, as $x$ and $f(x)$ must be dimensionless, any spatial/visual intuition is inherently suspect!

 This definition can be reworked into a regular integral: